3.2K

 Illustration: Marc Diamond

-hen it comes to the greatest Irish comedy film of all time, there are quite a few contenders.
+hen it comes to the greatest Irish comedy film of all time, there

 Some will say that it’s Alan Parker’s 1991 adaptation of Roddy Doyle’s The Commitments.
 Others will argue that, nay, it’s John Crowley’s 2003 Dublin gangsta satire Intermission.
 Or Stephen Frears’ take on another Roddy Doyle outing, The Snapper (1993).